ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/measures.md

  After setting the `type` of the column as `measures`, provide the field `cell_uri_template` with a URI of a measure resource to use in the definition.

+ !!!
+Warning
+    The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that the values generated are valid.

+The format of the `cell_uri_template` value **must** follow [RFC6570](https://www.rfc-editor.org/rfc/rfc6570) guidance for URI Templates.
+In the case of any doubt, follow the pattern in the examples shown above (e.g.
+`http://example.org/some-uri/{+column_name}`), as this will ensure csvcubed safely [transforms the column header](../../uris.md#csv-column-name-safe-transformation) to the CSV-W format.

 ## Reference